A Comprehensive Taxonomy for Explainable Artificial Intelligence: A Systematic Survey of Surveys on Methods and Concepts: Taxonomy

-Other than human grounded metrics, application grounded ones work on human feedback for the final application.
-The following metrics are considered application grounded: \begin{description} \item[Satisfaction] measures the direct content of the explainee with the system, so implicitly measures the benefit of explanations for the explanation system user.
+Other than human-grounded metrics, application-grounded ones work on human feedback for the final application.
+The following metrics are considered application-grounded: \begin{description} \item[Satisfaction] measures the direct content of the explainee with the system.
+It implicitly measures the benefit of explanations for the explanation system user.

 \item[Persuasiveness] assesses the capability of the explanations to nudge an explainee into a certain direction.
-This is foremostly considered in recommendation systems \cite{nunes_systematic_2017}, but has high importance when it comes to analysis tasks, where false positives and false negatives of the human-AI system are undesirable.
+This is foremostly considered in recommendation systems \cite{nunes_systematic_2017} but has high importance when it comes to analysis tasks, where false positives and false negatives of the human-AI system are undesirable.
 In this context, a high persuasiveness may indicate a miscalibration of indicativeness.

-\item[Improvement of human judgement] measures whether the explanation system user develops an appropriate level of trust in the decisions of the explained model.
-Correct decisions should be trusted more than wrong decisions \forexample because explanations of wrong decisions are illogical. \item[Improvement of human-AI system performance] considers the end-to-end task to be achieved by all of explanandum, explainee, and explanator.
-This can \forexample be the diagnosis quality of doctors assisted by a recommendation system.
+\item[Improvement of human judgment] \cite{mueller_principles_2021} measures whether the explanation system user develops an appropriate level of trust in the decisions of the explained model.
+Correct decisions should be trusted more than wrong decisions, \forexample because explanations of wrong decisions are illogical. \item[Improvement of human-AI system performance] considers the end-to-end task to be achieved by all of the following: explanandum, explainee, and explanator.
+This can, \forexample, be the diagnosis quality of doctors assisted by a recommendation system \cite{mueller_principles_2021,schmid2020mutual}.

-\item[Automation capability] gives an estimate on how much of the manual work conducted by the human in the human-AI system can be be automatized.
-Especially for local explanation techniques automation may be an important factor for feasibility if the number of samples a human needs to scan can be drastically reduced.
+\item[Automation capability] gives an estimate of how much of the manual work conducted by the human in the human-AI system can be automatized.
+Especially for local explanation techniques, automation may be an important factor for feasibility if the number of samples a human needs to scan can be drastically reduced \cite{finzel2021deriving}.

 \item[Novelty] estimates the subjective degree of novelty of information provided to the explainee \cite{langer_what_2021}.
-This is closely related to efficiency and satisfaction: Especially in exploratory use cases, high novelty can drastically increase efficiency (no repetitive work for the explainee), and keep satisfaction high (decrease the possibility for boredom of the explainee). \end{description}
+This is closely related to efficiency and satisfaction: Especially in exploratory use cases, high novelty can drastically increase efficiency (no repetitive work for the explainee) and keep satisfaction high (decrease the possibility of boredom for the explainee). \end{description}